 \section{Proof of the Main Result}

 We now turn to the proof of our main result, Theorem~\ref{Thm: Main Result}.
-Throughout, $\Delta$ denotes the weak Laplacian with form domain $\V$, cf.\ Assumption~\ref{Ass: Ellipticity}.
-Then $1-\Delta$ is an invertible, maximal accretive self-adjoint operator on $\L^2(\Omega)$ with associated sesquilinear form
+Again $\Delta_\V$ denotes the weak Laplacian with form domain $\V$, cf.\ Subsection~\ref{Subsec: The Elliptic Operator}.
+Then $1-\Delta_\V$ is an invertible, maximal accretive self-adjoint operator on $\L^2(\Omega)$ with associated sesquilinear form

 Recall by Corollary~\ref{Cor: Form domain equals HD1} and the square root property for self-adjoint operators \cite[Thm.\ ~VI.2.23]{Kato} that

 holds up to equivalent norms.
 Starting from this we obtain